Board structure version 2

 Two notes on inserting the screw terminal blocks:

-In the following, the screw terminal blocks are inserted and soldered step by step.
-In step number 1 the zwhite 12-pin screw terminal blocks used.
+The next steps show screw terminal installation and soldering.
+In step 1, install the two 12-pin screw terminal blocks.
 The GPIOs D9 to D19 from ESP32 are connected to the 12 screw terminal blocks.

 Now turn the board over and fix each screw terminal block with a soldering point.
 Now check that the screw terminal blocks are correctly seated.
 All pins must be correctly inserted through the soldering points.
 All pins are then soldered.

-In step number 2, the two 8-pin screw terminal blocks are inserted.
+In step 2, install the two 8-pin screw terminal blocks.
 The GPIOs D0 to D8 from ESP32 are connected to the 8 screw terminal blocks.

 The board now looks like this in this status:

-In step number 3, the three 3 screw terminal blocks are inserted and soldered.
+In step 3, install and solder the three 3-pin screw terminal blocks.

 DS18B20 temperature sensors are connected to the three connections.
 There is no order or hierarchy for these three connections.
 If only analog PT100x sensors are used, the three screw terminal blocks can be omitted.

-With version 2.1 of the board, an optional 3 screw terminal block can be used at the GND position next to the 3 screw terminal blocks for sensors.
+On board version 2.1, an optional additional 3-pin terminal can be installed at the GND position next to the sensor terminals.
 The additional GND connections are useful when actuators (pumps, agitators, etc.) are used.
 If no actuators are used, the screw terminal block can be omitted.

 The piezo buzzer

 The piezo buzzer is optional.
 This step can be skipped if acoustic signals are not desired.
-The piezo buzzer has a plus and a minus pole
+The piezo buzzer has a positive and a negative pin.

 The positive pole is inserted into the D8 marking and, accordingly, the negative pole into the GND marking.